2017 Axalta presents the Pocono 400: First stage

 Kyle Busch led the field to the green flag at 3:22 p.m.
 Aside from an unscheduled pit stop by Joey Logano for a flat left-rear tire on the sixth lap, nothing unusual happened in the early stage of the race.
 It proceeded in an orderly fashion, only interrupted by a cycle of green flag stops on lap 14.
 Busch pitted from the lead on lap 18, followed by Kyle Larson pitted the next lap, and the lead moved to Erik Jones.
 He pitted on lap 36 and the lead cycled back to Busch.
-During the pit cycle, Ryan Newman and Darrell Wallace Jr. were handed pass through penalties for speeding on pit road.
+During the pit cycle, Ryan Newman and Bubba Wallace were handed pass through penalties for speeding on pit road.
 Both served them, but Wallace was hit with a second penalty – a stop and go – for speeding while completing his pass through.

 Busch drove on to win the first stage and caution flew for the first time in the race on lap 50 for the culmination of the stage.
 Ricky Stenhouse Jr. took the lead under the caution by opting not to pit when the leaders did.